+Inpatient hospital care (continued)

-What you must pay when you get Services that are covered for you these services You are covered for unlimited days for Medicare-Days 6 and beyond: You pay a \$0 covered inpatient hospital stays. copay per day.
-Covered services include but are not limited to: If you receive emergency care at Semi-private room (or a private room if medically an out-of-network hospital and necessary) need inpatient care after your Meals including special diets emergency condition is stabilized, Regular nursing services you must return to a network Costs of special care units (such as intensive care or hospital in order for your care to coronary care units) continue to be covered or you must Drugs and medications have your inpatient care at the out-Lab tests of-network hospital authorized by X-rays and other radiology services the plan and your cost is the cost-Necessary surgical and medical supplies sharing you would pay at a Use of appliances, such as wheelchairs network hospital.
-Operating and recovery room costs Physical, occupational, and speech language Cost sharing does not apply on the therapy day of discharge.
-Inpatient substance abuse services Original Medicare covers 90 days Under certain conditions, the following types of of acute inpatient hospital care. transplants are covered: corneal, kidney, kidney-Our plan offers an additional pancreatic, heart, liver, lung, heart/lung, bone unlimited number of days when marrow, stem cell, and intestinal/multivisceral.
-If medically necessary.
-Cost-share, if you need a transplant, we will arrange to have your any, for these days does not apply case reviewed by a Medicare-approved transplant to your out-of-pocket maximum. center that will decide whether you are a candidate for a transplant.
+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood - including storage and administration.

-All other components of blood are covered beginning with the first pint used.
+If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used. - Physician services